World Languages

 1 credit

-This rigorous course is the beginning of the Spanish Honors track at The Pennington School.
 Students gain the skills necessary to communicate on a basic level, orally and in written form, about life’s activities and needs.
 At this level, the basic structures of the indicative and imperative moods are covered in depth.
 Reading skills are developed through short works of literature and authentic resources from periodicals.
 Students further develop their writing skills by learning how to create informal compositions with fluency and coherence.
 Communicative skills are developed through daily interaction and exposure to authentic audio, visual, and written materials representing different accents and regions from the Hispanic world.
 Classes are taught almost exclusively in Spanish.

 *Prerequisite: Spanish I and permission of the department